Symmetric periodic Reeb orbits on the sphere: Introduction

 \begin{theorem} Let $\alpha$ be a dynamically convex contact form on $S^{2n+1}$ invariant under the above $\Z_p$-action.
 Then $\alpha$ has at least two simple symmetric closed orbits. \end{theorem}

 The last result generalizes the results of Zhang \cite{Zha} (that corresponds to the case that $\alpha$ is convex) and Liu-Zhang \cite{LiZ} (that corresponds to the case $p=2$).

 Let $\beta$ be the induced contact form on $\L$.
 A natural question is how the previous results can be seen in terms of periodic orbits of $\beta$.
-The simple symmetric closed orbits of $\alpha$ are in bijection with the simple closed orbits of $\beta$ whose homotopy classes are generators of $\pi_1(\L)$.
+The simple unparametrized symmetric closed orbits of $\alpha$ are in bijection with the simple unparametrized closed orbits of $\beta$ whose homotopy classes are generators of $\pi_1(\L)$; see Proposition \ref{prop:symmetric orbit}.
 Thus, Theorem \ref{thm:existence} is equivalent to the statement that given any $a \in \pi_1(\L)$ then every contact form $\beta$ on $\L$ has at least one periodic orbit with homotopy class $a$.
-Theorem \ref{thm:multiplicity}, in turn, is equivalent to the statement that given any $a \in \pi_1(\L)$ and a dynamically convex contact form $\beta$ on $\L$ (we say that $\beta$ is dynamically convex if so is its lift to $S^{2n+1}$) we have at least two simple periodic orbits with homotopy class $a$, where a periodic orbit with homotopy class $a$ is called simple if it is not an iterate of another periodic orbit with homotopy class $a$ (although it can be the iterate of a closed orbit with another homotopy class).
+Theorem \ref{thm:multiplicity}, in turn, is equivalent to the statement that given any $a \in \pi_1(\L)$ and a dynamically convex contact form $\beta$ on $\L$ (we say that $\beta$ is dynamically convex if so is its lift to $S^{2n+1}$) we have at least two \emph{$a$-simple} periodic orbits, where a periodic orbit is called $a$-simple if it has homotopy class $a$ and it is not an iterate of another periodic orbit with homotopy class $a$, although it can be the iterate of a closed orbit with another homotopy class.